geosolutions-it/MapStore2/docs/user-guide/adding-widgets.md

     * Add layers to the map through the <img src="../img/button/+++.jpg" class="ms-docbutton"/> button, as follows: <video controls class="ms-docimage"  style="max-width:400px;"><source src="../img/adding-widgets/wid-add-layer.mp4"> /></video>

+### Layers tab

-On the **Configure map options** panel the user can toggle the layer visibility and set layers transparency, as explained in [Display options](toc.md#display-options-in-panel) section.
+From the Layers tab the user can toggle the layer visibility and set layers transparency, as explained in [Display options](toc.md#display-options-in-panel) section.
 Furthermore, the user can manage the layer with the new buttons present on the layer toolbar by selecting the layer on the layers list.

 <img src="../img/adding-widgets/wid-layers-new-buttons.jpg" class="ms-docimage"  style="max-width:400px;"/>